 Nursery classes Baby, Middle & Top Levels (Grades) 1 through 4

 The school is located in Karubanda Ward, Nyakakika Village near the town of Kabale.
 This was the first project undertaken by the Kabale Education Fund.
 Before the school was built the children were being taught outdoors.
 Four classrooms and one office were built.
 There is potential to attract more kids to attend school and for that reason another four classrooms are needed to accommodate primary level 5 through 7.
 A pit latrine with 6 stalls, or as they say in Uganda, 6 stances was also built.
 Parents and other members of the local community contribute to the school by making bricks and participating in its construction.They continue to support the school, a fact that ensures its success.
 The number one challenge here is that families are not able to pay fees for school or even provide food for their children.
 They pay what they can afford and hope the administration will understand their situation.
 The other challenge is that the water source is a mile away which makes the cost per “jerrican” (Plastic container) is a big expense for the school.
-The Kabale Education Fund continues to support the school.

 St. Elizabeth Primary School